 The Migration Awareness Department is a part of People in Need’s educational programme Varianty.

-So, what do we do, exactly?
+But what do we do, exactly?

 - We conduct analytical studies in the field of migration and integration.
 We are a member of a team of 15 organisations currently working on the research project National Integration Evaluation Mechanism (NIEM).
-The project looks at the integration policies of different EU member states for applicants and holders of international protection in theory vs. in practice.
-Another example of our work is our analysis titled Expressions of hate in cyberspace and on social networks (available in Czech) which describes the socio-demographic profile hate speech disseminators in online discussions (2015).
+The project looks at the integration policies of different EU member states for applicants and holders of international protection in theory vs practice.
+Another example of our work is our analysis titled Expressions of hate in cyberspace and on social networks (available in Czech) which describes the socio-demographic profile hate speech disseminators present in online discussions (2015).

 - We organise public events and seminars for journalists, journalism students, as well as middle and high school teachers.